(high res version)

 founding director of the Sound Arts MFA program in the School of the Arts.

-He lives in Memphis, Tennessee with his with his wife, writer
+He lives in Memphis and NYC with his wife, writer

 a thriving worm bin, and a small garden.
-(N.B. the young son is a human, not a thriving worm bin.)
+(N.B. the tween son is a human, not a thriving worm bin.)

 Friends, teachers, mentors, and collaborators, from whom I've stolen most of my good ideas: